birjj/jfagerberg.me/src/content/blog/2024-11-03-gha-access-other-repos/index.md

 When working with GitHub Actions in an organization, you'll often need to access code from other repositories.
 Whether for GitOps deployments, shared Go modules, or something else entirely, it's a need that often crops up.

 Unfortunately, GitHub doesn't offer any good solutions for this.
-[A discussion](https://github.com/orgs/community/discussions/46566) on allowing the short-lived `GITHUB_TOKEN` token to be granted access to other repos has existed for almost two years, and has just now gotten a response from someone on GitHub saying that they'll... add it to the backlog.
+[A discussion](https://github.com/orgs/community/discussions/46566) on allowing the short-lived `GITHUB_TOKEN` token to be granted access to other repos has existed for almost two years and has just now gotten a response from someone on GitHub saying that they'll... add it to the backlog.

 While we wait for a better GitHub-provided solution, here’s a look at the options available, along with the pros and cons of each.
 In this post, "source repository" refers to the repo where your action is running, and "target repository" is the one your workflow needs to access.